-Before we start, you should read the previous tutorial about inserting a subscript or superscript in Word.
-There are several ways to add it into your Word document, just like Microsoft states.
-However, it is not explained what to do if your keyboard shortcut for subscript or superscript in Word is not working.
+Before starting, you should read the previous tutorial about inserting a subscript or superscript in Word.
+Then, there are several ways to add it to your Word document, just as Microsoft states.
+However, there is no explanation if your keyboard shortcut for subscript or superscript in Word is not working.

-First of all, you should make sure that you are using the English (US) keyboard when you have your Word document in the English (US) language.
+First of all, you should make sure you are using the English (US) keyboard when you have your Word document in English (US).
 If you are using a keyboard other than the language, it could cause problems when pressing the buttons.

-You can check which language you are using in Word by looking in the status bar below.
-If you can’t see anything, it means that you have not included language in your status bar.
-That is not a problem, because you can change it in a few steps.
+You can check which language you use in Word by looking at the status bar below.
+If you can’t see anything, you have not included language in your status bar.
+However, that is not a problem because you can change it in a few steps.

 You can also check the language by opening the Word Options box.

-First, you have to right-click anywhere on your ribbon or tabs > Then select Customize the Ribbon.
+First, you must right-click anywhere on your ribbon or tabs > Then select Customize the Ribbon.

 The Word Options box opens up on your Word document.
 Please select Language in the left pane.
 Now you can see which language you have set as your preference.
-Ensure that you are using the same language in Word as your keyboard for the shortcut to work.
+Ensure that you use the same Word language as your keyboard for the shortcut to work.

 Check which keyboard shortcut for subscript or superscript is assigned